pythononwheels/pow_devel/pythononwheels/start/README.md

 * sqlalchemy ORM
 * cerberus schemas and validation on board
 * tornado templates
-* tinyDB and ElasticSearch on board... more to come
+* tinyDB, MongoDB and ElasticSearch on board... more to come

 ## Super easy, quick to start and all the basics on board:
 * super easy relations with decorators @relations.has_many("comments")